Students with Special Needs

 Not every social, physical, mental, emotional and academic limitation is a disability.
 Each of us has different skills and limitations to which we must adapt to thrive as adult members of our communities.
 When, however, a limitation substantially impairs one or more of a student's major life activities, the College stands ready to assist, to the extent that it reasonably can do so.

 As part of the educational process, students with disabilities are expected to develop good self-advocacy skills and to have full knowledge of the impact of their disabilities.
 If a student requires assistance, his or her disability should be identified to a campus professional designated in this policy.
 Appropriate documentation should be provided, and any needed accommodations should be requested within a reasonable time frame.
-The designated campus professional at the College is as follows: Ed Liesch.
+The designated campus professional to contact is Dean of Students Kathy Andersen.
 Incoming students are encouraged to submit documentation as soon as they make their decisions to attend the College and certainly no later than sixty (60) days prior to the date of anticipated matriculation.

 Faculty and staff will endeavor to provide reasonable accommodations that are requested in a timely manner, are appropriately documented, and do not compromise the integrity of a course or degree program.
 The College will endeavor to protect a student from discrimination and to educate faculty about the needs of individuals with disabilities.
 Although faculty members are ultimately responsible for providing reasonable access to their classroom and other educational opportunities, it is the student's responsibility to follow established procedures for requesting accommodations he or she believes are necessary.